Tri-Phonic

 [note Stock Aitkin & Waterman's studio top right!

-Once home to Kylie's voice]
+Once home to Kylie's]

 Left: Three Arm 'Thriller' Jackson/Schaefer------Right: Three records at once.
 My party trick!--